Should you always use a VPN?

 When should I use a VPN on my phone?

 You should use a VPN on your phone when you connect to public Wi-Fi networks.
-This will protect you from cyber snoopers lurking to steal your data.
+This will protect you from cyber snoopers lurking to access your data.
 Plus, you can connect to a VPN if you wish to unblock geo-restricted content on streaming platforms.

 Are VPNs legal?

 Yes, using a VPN is entirely legal in most countries.
-However, there are places where using a VPN is illegal or restricted, such as North Korea, Iraq, and Belarus.
+However, there are places where using a VPN is illegal or restricted, such as North Korea, Iran, and Belarus.
 You should also remember that even if VPNs are allowed in your area, that doesn’t make illegal activities legal.